 This article was written as a resource to help those who are considering purchasing final expense insurance or burial life insurance (also referred to as funeral insurance).
 We represent many of the top burial and final expense companies.
 Check out our top 10 best final expense and burial insurance companies list for more information.

 People often ask if there is a company that will shop for the best prices for burial insurance.
 The answer is, yes, we will do just that.
 Below is a list of final expense companies we work with.
-We shop all the companies to see which company will offer you the best policy and best price on burial insurance based on your specific need.
+We shop all the companies to see which company will offer you the best policy and best price on final expense insurance based on your specific need.